mrkkrp/markkarpov.com/tutorial/exceptions.md

 hangs inside of an uninterruptible mask, it will become unresponsive and there will be no way to kill it.

-That said, sometimes uninterruptible mask is useful.
+That said, sometimes an uninterruptible mask is useful.
 To show an example of that, let us first introduce the `bracket` function:

 ```haskell